UloE-G/History-Of-NBA/README.md

 ![Rise](assets/images/rise.png)

+- __Controversy Section__

+  -This section talks about some controversial moments that happened in the NBA.

+  -It describes what happened and how the NBA or the law solved them

+![Controversy]

 - __People Section__

   -This section shows users the history of som of the NBA most famous and important people.